p30arena/meow_do/memory-bank/progress.md

 ## Current status

 The project has completed its initial setup phase and made significant progress on the frontend.
 All core backend features are complete.
-Frontend authentication components (Login and Register forms) are implemented, integrated with the backend API using `fetch`, and multi-language support for these components is in place.
+Frontend authentication components (Login and Register forms) and workspace management components (list and form) are implemented, integrated with the backend API using `fetch`, and multi-language support for these components is in place.
 The foundational documentation is updated, providing a clear roadmap for further development.

 ## Known issues